davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- Geoff heads to Bluesky as a Trust & Safety Engineer.
+A very cool follow-up from our [JSS'25 paper](https://davisjam.github.io//files/publications/CramerMaxamLiDavis-TrustAndSafetyEngineeringInSMPs.pdf) on Trust & Safety!
 - Parth defends his MSc thesis.
 Congrats, Master Parth!
 Parth will work at Amazon Robotics after graduation.
 - Lab alum Arav Tewari will intern at OpenAI in Summer 2026 -- sounds amazing :-)
 - One "Johnny" paper accepted to USENIX Security'26 on usability in identity-based software signing.
 Congratulations to Kelechi, Sofia, Tanmay, and Sophie!